aregsar/aregsarblog/blog/2020/laravel-feature-tests-with-mysql-in-docker/index.md

 After we override the setting, the `mysql` default database connection will connect to the test database thereby running the migrations and tests against the test database.

-## Overriding DB_PORT setting in the phpunit.xml file
+## Approach 1 - Overriding DB_PORT setting in the phpunit.xml file

 The phpunit.xml file has php section where you can specify any environment settings you want to override before running tests.